hydroper/phantasystar3/client/TRACK.md

 - [ ] On `src/screens/game/menu/game_sc_menu.gd`, replace `is_open`'s return by using a cached variable instead of `$root/sub.has_node("root")` (that requires a lookup in the scene).

+## Accessibility

+- Default keyboard keys:
+  - ASDW or arrows for UI directions and character movement
+  - J, Z, Space or Enter for OK
+  - K, X or Escape for cancel
+  - P or Escape for pause
+- Support touchscreen, keyboard and controller.
+- Consider using the `ui_accept` action.

 ## To avoid UI bugs

 - Forget to not call `grab_focus()` on `PS3SelectableItemButton`.
 Instead do `get_node("button").grab_focus()`.
+- Base animated panels re-enable their controls on popup.
+Separate a function for disabling the necessary controls.
+- Panels can be temporarily disabled due to a nested panel.
+When that nested panel collapses, disable what is necessary again after getting back to the other panels.